sahurtado88/Documentacion/Helm.md

 ## How to test a Helm chart
 Helm provides an option for you to generate the manifest files that the template engine creates from the chart.
 This feature allows you to test the chart before a release by combining two additional parameters.
 These parameters are --dry-run and debug.

 The --dry-run parameter makes sure that the installation is simulated, and the --debug parameter enables verbose output.
-Here is an example of the --dry-run enabled command.

 ## How to install a Helm chart
 You use the helm install command to install a chart.
 A Helm chart can be installed from any of the following locations.